jemysh007/jemysh007/programming/Python.md

 ```

 ### 4.2 **List Append**

+The `append` method adds an element to the end of the list.

 ```python
 my_list.append(4)
 print(my_list)  # Outputs: [10, 2, 3, 'apple', 4]
 ```

 ### 4.3 **List Remove**

+The `remove` method removes the first occurrence of a specified value.

 ```python
 my_list.remove("apple")
 print(my_list)  # Outputs: [10, 2, 3, 4]